-The Bachelor of Science in Information Systems and Technology program is 36 months in length and consists of 12 quarter.
-A bachelor degree in Information Systems and Technology (IST) prepares graduates with essential skills in a variety of applied and thought-provoking areas within Information Systems Development, Information Systems Security and Information Technology.
+The Bachelor of Science in Information Systems and Technology program is 36 months in length and consists of 12 quarters.
+A bachelor degree in Information Systems and Technology (IST) prepares graduates with essential skills in a variety of applied areas within various concentrations of Information Systems Development, Information Systems Security and Information Technology.
 Graduates will be prepared for either an entry or mid-level positions in the computer related fields such as application development, data security and network administration and management of these three crucially connected spaces.